a consumer needs to collect money awarded to him by the court

 • Suspend the debtor’s driver license.
 If your judgment involves an automobile accident, the Department of Motor Vehicles can suspend the Judgment Debtor’s driver license until payment is made.
 (DMV Forms DL-17 for a judgment less than a $1,000 or DL-30 for a judgment more than a $1,000)

 • Place a lien on a business.
-If your judgment is against a business, you can record a lien with the Secretary of State’s office.
-To do this, fill out a JL-1.
-Serve a copy of this form on the Judgment Debtor by first-class mail and complete a Proof of Service form SC-112a.
-Send the original form, a copy, and the Proof of Service to the Secretary of State’s office at:
+If your judgment is against a business, you can record a lien with the California Secretary of State’s office.
+To do this, submit the form online and pay a $5 filing fee.

 Can I add collection costs and interest to my judgment?